-A. If your dog is in overall good health, but having trouble walking, than he or she is a good candidate for a wheelchair.
+A. If your dog is in overall good health, but having trouble walking, then he/she is a good candidate for a wheelchair.
 We can determine which design is best after evaluating your dog’s front and rear leg strength.
-See Evaluate Your Dog
+Evaluate Your Dog

 Q. Do most dogs adapt to wheelchairs?

 A. Yes.
-And most dogs adapt fairly quickly.
-For dogs that aren’t quite sure or seem fearful, we recommend taking a slow approach and allow your dog to simply check out the new wheelchair for a few days by placing it next to the food bowl, and using just the support saddle without the chair to help him or her get used to having something supporting them.
+Most dogs adapt fairly quickly.
+For dogs that aren’t quite sure or seem fearful, we recommend taking a slow approach and allowing your dog to simply check out the new wheelchair for a few days by placing it next to the food bowl, and using just the support saddle without the chair to help him/her get used to having something supporting them.